alanesq/CameraWifiMotion/README.md

 If you ever need to erase the stored wifi settings or if the esp32 goes in to a power loop where you are unable to get Wifimanager to work see - https://www.robmiles.com/journal/2019/05/26/esp32reset

-If you get a lot of errors writing to Spiffs I have found that reducing the processor speed when compiling the sketch can help prevent this from happening.

 I am a very amateur programmer so any help/advice improving this would be very greatly received. - alanesq@disroot.org This sketch includes a lot of other peoples code from many sources which I have included links to
 Most specifically - https://eloquentarduino.github.io/2020/01/motion-detection-with-esp32-cam-only-arduino-version/